fred-corp/HCSR04lib/README.md

 ## Installation

-Download the library and place it in your Arduino libraries folder, a link for the library manager will be added when (and if) I get to it :)
+Download the library and place it in your Arduino libraries folder, or use the Arduino IDE's "Add .ZIP library..." to install it.

 ## Usage